Bonney/SavageWorlds2023/Character.md

 ## Skills

 Despite his lack of interest in magic, Kaelin has still managed to pick up a few spells and has a basic understanding of magical theory.
 He is skilled in hand-to-hand combat and is proficient with a sword.
 Kaelin also has experience working as a mercenary and has developed skills in tracking, survival, and negotiation.

+## Family

+### Athena

+Kaelin's mother, Althea, comes from a family with a long and storied history of magical ability.
+However, for several generations, the magic in their bloodline had not manifested, and Althea herself had almost no magical talent to speak of.
+Despite this, Althea remained fascinated by magic and studied it extensively throughout her youth.

+When Kaelin began showing signs of magical ability, Althea was overjoyed.
+She saw in him the potential to carry on their family's magical legacy, and urged her son to persue magic and learn everything he could.

+###  Uncle Jerek

+Kaelin's uncle, Jarek, was always the black sheep of the family.
+He inherited his mother's magical abilities but never had much interest in pursuing a career in magic.
+Instead, he became a mercenary and joined the local guild, where he quickly gained a reputation for being one of the most daring and unpredictable fighters in the region.

+Jarek is a charismatic and outgoing man, with a quick wit and an irreverent sense of humor.
+He has a knack for getting himself and others into trouble, but he always manages to come out on top.
+Jarek is fiercely loyal to his family and friends, but he has a devil-may-care attitude that sometimes makes him difficult to trust.

+Despite his reputation for being a wild card, Jarek is a skilled fighter and a competent mage.
+He has a deep knowledge of magical theory and can cast a variety of spells with ease.
+However, he prefers to rely on his physical prowess and often eschews magic in favor of his trusty sword.
+Jarek sees himself as a free spirit, unbound by rules or restrictions, and he encourages Kaelin to embrace his own rebellious streak.